 - Turn the hazard lights on as soon as possible.

-- Apply the parking brake when you have pulled over which prevents your vehicle from rolling.
+- Apply the parking brake when you have pulled over, which prevents your vehicle from rolling.

-- A lug wrench
+- Lug wrench

 - Small plank of wood for securing the jack